priya0112/contactmanager/README.md

 # contactmanager
-A simple contact manager based on Java servlets.
+A simple contact manager based on Java.
 The database used is MySQL.